On early-warning of full versus partial Atlantic overturning circulation collapse: Introduction

-Second, the interpretation of EWS is not straightforward.
-While models and paleoclimate data show convincinly that the AMOC can collapse, it is less clear whether this is a result of a single TP corresponding to a saddle-node bifurcation due to the salt-advection feedback.
-Instead, a collapse may be initiated locally, e.g., in the Labrador sea, and by a different positive feedback, such as Welander's convective feedback \cite{WEL82}.
-As shown in Fig.~\ref{fig:fig1}b, the convection that consitutes the AMOC downwelling path is distributed among different locations.
-These are subject to different evolving boundary conditions: There is larger Greenland meltwater input in the Irminger-Labrador seas compared to the Nordic seas \cite{BAM12}, and larger heat loss in the Nordic seas \cite{CHA19}.
-Thus, a local shutdown of convection may happen at different global warming levels.
-The convection in the Labrador-Irminger seas is coupled to the subpolar gyre, which has been suggested to lead to yet another positive feedback mechanism \cite{BOR13}.
-Several climate models show abrupt transitions in the subpolar gyre \cite{SGU17,SWI21}, which may be considered a separate tipping element.
-Prior to an AMOC collapse there can be further intermediate TPs related to changes in spatio-temporal patterns of the flow \cite{LOH24}.
+In this paper, a different extension to the Stommel model is considered, which illustrates the possibility of spatially distributed downwelling paths.
+In the model, a well-mixed subtropical Atlantic ocean box is connected to two distinct but coupled northern Atlantic boxes with heterogeneous forcing, representing the Irminger-Labrador and Nordic seas, respectively.
+This is motivated by the idea that an AMOC collapse may be initiated locally, e.g., in the Labrador sea, and by a positive feedback other than the salt-advection feedback, such as Welander's convective \cite{WEL82} or subpolar-gyre feedbacks \cite{BOR13,DIJ26}.
+Figure~\ref{fig:fig1}b shows how deep mixed layers occur across multiple locations in the Labrador and Irminger seas, the Icelandic basin, as well as the Nordic seas.
+This suggests that deep water formation is distributed across regions, which contribute with different amounts to the AMOC downwelling and return path \cite{PET20,LOZ23,ART23}.
+The regions are subject to different evolving conditions: There is larger Greenland meltwater input in the Irminger-Labrador seas compared to the Nordic seas \cite{BAM12}, and larger heat loss in the Nordic seas \cite{CHA19}.
+Hence, a local shutdown of convection may happen at different global warming levels.

+It can thus be questioned whether an AMOC collapse will be a result of a single TP corresponding to a saddle-node bifurcation.
+Indeed, prior to an AMOC collapse there can be further intermediate TPs related to the subpolar gyre \cite{SGU17,SWI21,LOH24} or changes in spatio-temporal patterns of the flow \cite{LOH24}.
 As a result of such potential sequences of tipping events, EWS indicators may exhibit several jumps with non-monotonic behaviour in between \cite{LOH24}.
-Conversely, a monotonic EWS trend indicative of a TP generally does not inform whether it will be a full AMOC collapse, a localized transition, or a change in spatio-temporal mode.
-This may only be possible when there is a choice among a selection of possible TPs in isolated sub-systems, where the nature of the observables showing CSD distinctly points towards a particular sub-system.
-But in the present case the different types of possible TPs highlighted above should affect the variability in an overlapping set of observables, for instance the AMOC strength.
+By extension, a monotonic EWS trend indicative of a TP generally does not inform whether it will be a full AMOC collapse, a localized transition, or a change in spatio-temporal mode.
+It also follows that EWS-based extrapolations to predict the time of tipping \cite{DIT23} are highly dependent on the observable used, since the required scaling of variance or autocorrelation only arises when the observable obeys the saddle-node {\it normal form}, which may not happen until arbitrarily close to the TP.